snl-dakota/dakota/docs/user/developingdakota/testingcode.rst

 It currently is not possible to run specific subtests; all subtests of a test selected by label or name will be run.

-During configuration, test files, baselines, and auxilliary content is copied from the source tree to the build tree, where tests will be run.
+During configuration, test files, baselines, and auxilliary content are copied from the source tree to the build tree, where tests will be run.
 For each test file, a subdirectory is created in the test/ directory.
 The subdirectories have the names of their test files, minus the ``.in`` extension.
 If Dakota was built with parallel